Skip to main content

 The HA mediator instance must have an outbound connection to the AWS EC2 service so it can assist with storage failover.
 To provide the connection, you can add a public IP address, specify a proxy server, or use a manual option.

 The manual option can be a NAT gateway or an interface VPC endpoint from the target subnet to the AWS EC2 service.
-For details about VPC endpoints, refer to AWS Documentation: Interface VPC Endpoints (AWS PrivateLink).
+For details about VPC endpoints, refer to the AWS Documentation: Interface VPC Endpoints (AWS PrivateLink).

 Private IP addresses